 Spoiler alert: most store bought granolas are sugar bombs that do little nutritional good for our bodies.
 Making your own is not only cheaper, but you get to control exactly what goes into it to make your breakfast the best.

-Peanut Butter Chip Granola
+Peanut Butter #chocolate Chip Granola

 Makes about 3.5 cups of granola